 Variations from or exceptions to any program or course requirements are possible only if the Undergraduate Affairs Committee approves a petition before the courses in question are taken.

 Students may take NANO 199 or CENG 199, Independent Study for Undergraduates, under the guidance of a NANO or CENG faculty member.
 This course is taken as an elective on a P/NP basis.
 Under very restrictive conditions, however, it may be used to satisfy upper-division Technical Elective or Nanoengineering Elective course requirements for the major.
-Students interested in this alternative must identify a faculty member with whom they wish to work and propose a two-quarter research or study topic.
+Students interested in this alternative must have completed at least 90 units and earned a UCSD cumulative GPA of 3.0 or better.
+Eligible students must identify a faculty member with whom they wish to work and propose a two-quarter research or study topic.
+Please visit the Student Affairs office for more information.